Who Is Uketsu?

 Literary Analysis

-Uketsu establishes his structural template here: the Author presents the Reader with a floor plan, Kurihara decodes it, and the Reader and Author arrive at a horrifying conclusion together.
-The 16 windows are the move that elevates the chapter from puzzle to literary statement.
-A house that decorates its exterior with abundance while hiding its interior in darkness is a house that has thought carefully about the optics of concealment.
+The 16 windows lift the chapter from puzzle to literary statement.
+A house decorates its exterior with abundance and hides its interior in darkness.
+That house has thought carefully about the optics of concealment.

 Connective Tissue